mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

 N_As
 ````
-N_As is a time parameter related to transmission of any :ref:`CAN Packet <knowledge-base-can-packet>` by a sender.
+N_As is the maximum allowable time for a sender to transmit a :ref:`CAN Packet <knowledge-base-can-packet>`.
-It is measured from the beginning of the :ref:`CAN Frame <knowledge-base-can-frame>` (that carries such CAN Packet)
+It is measured from the start of CAN frame transmission until the transmission confirmation is received from
-transmission till the reception of a confirmation that this CAN Frame was received by a receiver.
+the data link layer.

 Timeout value:
   1000 ms

 Error handling:
-  If N_As timeout is exceeded, then the transmission of
+  If N_As timeout is exceeded, the transmission of
   the :ref:`diagnostic message <knowledge-base-diagnostic-message>` shall be aborted.

 Affected :ref:`CAN Packets <knowledge-base-can-packet>`: